sankarlmao/Useless-Project-2.0/README.md

 ## Team Contributions
-- [Sankar]: [My work involved building its central feature—a real-time computer vision engine for yawn and gesture detection using Python, OpenCV, and MediaPipe]
+- Sankar: [My work involved building its central feature—a real-time computer vision engine for yawn and gesture detection using Python, OpenCV, and MediaPipe]
-- [Linsa]: [I used Roboflow to train the custom detection model, from preparing the dataset and training the model.]
+- Linsa: [I used Roboflow to train the custom detection model, from preparing the dataset and training the model.]

 ---
 Made with ❤️ at TinkerHub Useless Projects